perfood/couch-auth/README.md

 app.use('/auth', couchAuth.router);
 app.listen(app.get("port"));
 ```

+Enabling login via username instead of via email is only recommended if the usernames are public anyways.
+Otherwise, using email only is more secure and prevents account guessing.
+Read the [OWASP Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html) for more information.

 Now let's create our first user by sending a POST request with the following JSON content to `http://localhost:3000/auth/register`.
 Replace the example E-Mail with one that you can access: